dm4uz3/sysv-debian/SUDO.md

 # sudo

-If you're completely new - once you install Debian,
-you'll find out that `sudo` doesn't work, unless
-you know how to read and haven't put in a root password.
+If you're completely new - once you install Debian, you'll find out that `sudo` doesn't work, unless you know how to read and haven't put in a root password.
 ![sudo](https://national-shitposting.agency/i/hbqnsm.png)
 You can either -
--> reinstall Debian
+* reinstall Debian
--> enable `sudo` manually
+* enable `sudo` manually
--> cry
+* cry

 ## Enabling sudo manually

-First, you need to have `sudo` installed
+First, you need to have `sudo` installed.
 Use
 ```
 $ su
 ```
-to become root (use the root's password here)
-and install `sudo` by using
+to become root (use the root's password here) and install `sudo` by using
 ```
 # apt-get update
 # apt-get install -y sudo